 This course provides students with the techniques needed to model and analyze the behavior of individual economic agents.
 It introduces a variety of techniques that will allow students to solve business problems and make informed personal economic decisions.
 The course covers topics from consumer behavior and demand, decisions under uncertainty, production and cost, factor demand, market structure, pricing strategies, and strategic behavior.
-This is an upper-division economics course required for all economics majors and it serves as a foundation for higher level elective courses in economics.
+This is an upper-division economics course required for all economics majors and it serves as a foundation for higher-level elective courses in economics.

 Learning Outcomes